 1) The Bigger The Search Box – The Better The Results (How Does +36% Sound?)

 We tested out the difference between a smaller and less prominent search bar versus a bigger and more attention-craving one.
 The results?
 It was up to 36% more effective!
 With a bigger box, there will be more people searching.
 With more people searching, the more they’ll be using your knowledge base.

-And with the assumption that your KB doesn’t completely SUCK, this will result in fewer support e-mails.
+And with the assumption that your knowledge base doesn’t completely SUCK, this will result in fewer support e-mails.